U.S. bond market's inflation gauges rise as Fed hints at rate cuts

-NEW YORK (Reuters) - The U.S. bond market’s gauges of investors’ inflation views climbed on Wednesday as the Federal Reserve signaled it may lower interest rates later this year to counter slowing global growth and sluggish domestic inflation.
+NEW YORK, June 19 (Reuters) - The U.S. bond market’s gauges of investors’ inflation views climbed on Wednesday as the Federal Reserve signaled it may lower interest rates later this year to counter slowing global growth and sluggish domestic inflation.

 Recent figures have pointed to price growth retreating from the central bank’s 2% goal, pressuring the market’s long-term inflation gauges to their weakest levels since the fall of 2016.